 Retrieving time-series data from a DSS file requires that the data be loaded in a file.
 The file can be stored on the local computer or on a network server.
 It is not a good idea to store the file on removable media since the file must be available whenever the time-series component is selected in the Watershed Explorer, and during computes.
 It is poor practice to store the data in the project DSS file used for storing simulation results.
 Data for each gage can be stored in a separate file or one file can contain data for several gages.
 However, all data for a single time-series gage must be stored in the same DSS file and use appropriate pathname convention.
+It is best practice to store the DSS files holding gage data in the project directory, or a subdirectory of the project directory.
 The HEC-DSSVue utility (HEC 2003) can be used to load time-series data into a DSS file.

-When the DSS option is selected, you must specify the filename to use for the time-series component (Figure 47).
+When the DSS option is selected, you must specify the filename to use for the time-series component (Figure 45).
 You may type the complete filename if you know it.
 To use a file browser to locate the file, press the Open File Chooser button to the right of the "DSS Filename" field.
 The browser allows you to find the desired file but it is limited to locating files with the DSS extension which is required for all Data Storage System files.
 Once you locate the desired file, click on it in the browser to select it and press the Select button.
 If you change your mind, press the Cancel button or the X button in the upper corner of the Select HEC-DSS File window to return to the Component Editor.

-You must also specify the pathname to retrieve from the selected DSS file (Figure 47).
+You must also specify the pathname to retrieve from the selected DSS file (Figure 45).
 You may type the complete pathname if you know it.
 Each pathname contains six parts called the A-part, B-part, C-part, D-part, E-part, and F-part.
 The pathname parts are separated with a slash and may contain spaces.
 The complete pathname, including slashes and spaces, can total up to 256 uppercase characters.
 The following is an example of an incremental precipitation pathname:

-//COOPER SMITH DAM/PRECIP-INC/01OCT2001/15MIN/OBS/
+//COOPER SMITH DAM/PRECIP-INC/010CT2001/15MIN/OBS/